carsontlee/fanvoice/README.md

 1. Collect voice recordings from fans before a show.
 2. Use ElevenLabs' API to generate custom phrases spoken in the fan's voice.
 Brainstorm creative phrases with Google's TextFX, integrated via Gemini's API.
-3. Play these clips during live performances to create unforgettable moments for fans, while giving artists a fun, creative way to customize each show to their audience.
+3. Integrate these voice clips into live performances to create unforgettable moments for fans, while giving artists a fun, creative way to customize each show to their audience.

 ### Use Case